‘Days Of Our Lives’ Spoilers: Marlena Has A Terrible Nightmare, John Needs Help To Avoid Disaster

 — Days of our Lives (@nbcdays) August 22, 2018

-TV Water Cooler reports that Days of our Lives fans will also see the return of Shawn Brady (Brandon Beemer), and that he will come home to Salem anxious to see his daughter, Claire Brady (Olivia Rose Keegan).
+TV Water Cooler reports that Days of our Lives fans will also see the return of Shawn Brady (Brandon Beemer) and that he will come home to Salem anxious to see his daughter, Claire Brady (Olivia Rose Keegan).
 However, he’ll be furious when he learns what has been going on in his absence.

-Spoilers reveal that Shawn will be livid when he finds out that Claire is living with admitted serial killer, Ben Weston (Robert Scott Wilson).
-Days of our Lives viewers have watched as Shawn’s younger sister, Ciara Brady (Victoria Konefal), has befriended Ben, and even invited him to stay at the apartment she shares with Ciara and Tripp Dalton (Lucas Adams).
+Spoilers reveal that Shawn will be livid when he finds out that Claire is living with admitted serial killer Ben Weston (Robert Scott Wilson).
+Days of our Lives viewers have watched as Shawn’s younger sister, Ciara Brady (Victoria Konefal), has befriended Ben and even invited him to stay at the apartment she shares with Ciara and Tripp Dalton (Lucas Adams).

 This week, Shawn will likely storm over to the apartment and tell his daughter, and everyone else, exactly what he thinks about Ben living there.